 At Sensor Tower, we quantify difficulty with our Difficulty Score.
 It estimates how hard it will be to rank in the top apps for a selected keyword.
-We use a logarithmic scale from 0 to 10, with 10 being the most difficult.
-A higher score indicates it is tougher for your app to be in the top ranked apps for this keyword.
+We use a logarithmic scale from 0 to 10, with ten being the most difficult.
+A higher score indicates it is tougher for your app to be in the top-ranked apps for this keyword.

-When doing research for iOS apps on Sensor Tower's platform, you will see Difficulty Scores for both iPhone and iPad.
+When researching iOS apps on Sensor Tower's platform, you will see Difficulty Scores for both iPhone and iPad.
 Since there are different scores for each device, you need to take this into account when choosing your keywords.

-If you have an app that is only for iPhone, then you will only focus on that Difficulty Score.
+If you have an app that is only for the iPhone, then you will solely focus on that Difficulty Score.
 If you have a universal app, then you have to take both scores into account.